csparpa/django-pyowm/README.md

 # django-pyowm

-A reusable app providing a Django ORM interface to operate with PyOWM domain entities for OWM API version 2.5
+A Django ORM interface for PyOWM domain entities

+## Requirements

-## Django support
+  - Django 1.10+
+  - PyOWM 2.5+

-Django 1.10+ and Python 2.7 or 3.2+
+Python 2.7 and 3.2+ are supported.

 ## Install